Skip to main content

 Before we start with the real deal, let's cover where to learn to write SQL.
 I recommend getting a Query Studio.
 It's a free AppExchange add-on to Marketing Cloud developed by Salesforce.
 While it has cons, it's perfect for quickly learning how to query.

-If you cannot install this app in your Marketing Cloud, you still can learn using Query Activities in Automation Studio, but it will be much less user-friendly.
-For each change in the query, you will have to update the target Data Extension manually and go through multiple steps across the platform to see the results.
+1. Query Activities in Automation Studio.
+It will be much less user-friendly because for each change in the query, you will have to update the target Data Extension manually and go through multiple steps across the platform to see the results.
+But it will let you train using the data you have in your platform.

-My approach is to always start in Query Studio, and only once my SQL Query is complete and validated do I move it to Automation Studio.
+I always start in Query Studio, and only once my SQL Query is complete and validated do I move it to Automation Studio.

 How to learn SFMC SQL